ANTI-HAZING POSITION STATEMENT

 Civil and/or criminal penalties

 Kappa Delta Chi holds the strong belief that education is the key to eliminating the detrimental practice of hazing.
-Each chapter is trained on anti-hazing policies on a bi-annual basis prior to administering our national New Member Education program.
+Each chapter is trained on annual policies on an annual basis prior to administering our national New Member Education program.
 All of our activities are designed to teach the duties and responsibilities that members of our organization have as sisters, as students at their respective institutions, and as residents of their communities.

 Kappa Delta Chi Sorority, Inc. believes that preventing, reducing, and eliminating risk within our sorority can be accomplished through the process of education.
 Educating our members is critical and ongoing.
 Risk management policies are in place not only to protect the organization, but more importantly, the well-being of our individual members.